bstoilov/digitalowl-api/README.md

 ----
 <br/><br/><br/>

-Got to this <a href='https://digitalowl.restlet.io/'> link</a> to view a better and up to date documentation.
+Go to this <a href='https://digitalowl.restlet.io/'> link</a> to view a better and up to date documentation.

 **Text Classification Api**